IriscShih/coding-star/_posts/2014-08-28-let's-learn-C++-part2.md

 - Now see if you can modify this program to allow the user to enter many records of data using a loop.
 We also want to read back all the data, one record at a time.
 - [Click Here]() to see the solution!

+Now, already some practices that takes you into the C++ programming world!
+Maybe something you would like to know, such as working life in Google as a software engineer?

+> ###What it's like to be a software engineer at Google
+>Read about what it's like to work at Google on [this website](http://www.google.com/about/careers/lifeatgoogle/)